menu icon

 Home » Craft Tutorials

-Gingerbread Playdough (+ Video)
+Easy Gingerbread Playdough

-↓ Jump to Instructions
+Jump to Project

-You might also like our moon sand recipe, our inside kinetic sand box, or our homemade bubbles solution.
+You might also like our moon sand recipe, our kinetic sand box, or our homemade bubbles solution.

 My youngest is in kindergarten which means cute crafts and hands-on projects all year long.
 His teacher sent an email out requesting some donations as they finished their gingerbread man-themed week.
 Mainly, she needed 16 baggies of gingerbread playdough to send home with the kids as a fun little activity for them to do over the weekend.
 This is RIGHT UP MY ALLEY.